LogoLogo

 1. Source Name: name of the source in Felt

 2. URL: the URL of your Feature Server.
-These always end in /FeatureServer and, optionally, an integer layer ID (such as /FeatureServer/3)
+These always end in /FeatureServer or /MapServer and, optionally, an integer layer ID (such as /FeatureServer/3)

 4. Who can see this source?: control access to this source within Felt